jonjlee/tonic/_posts/2003-03-29-steroids-for-mild-persistent-asthma.md

 ### Study Design

 * Study Type: Randomized controlled trial
-* Population: 7241 patients in 32 countries.
-All with mild persistent asthma for < 2 years not previously treated with steroids.
+* Population: 7241 patients in 32 countries between 5 to 66 years old.
+All had mild persistent asthma for < 2 years not previously treated with steroids.

 ### Recent Studies